What is the Masculinity Action Project?

 The Socha Program

 The Socha Program is a 6-month training about healing from a culture of harmful masculine socialization and finding responsible ways to take action to reduce gender-based violence.
 The second round of the program will run from January to June 2020 and will consist of retreats, meet ups, participant organized events, and several ways to take action.
-For a longer description, and access to the application, visit bit.ly/sochaprogram
+If you are interested in learning more or participating in the third cohort likely starting in late 2020 or early 2021, get in touch with Toby at email@example.com.

-*Some members of the first cohort of the Socha Program
+*Some members of the second cohort of the Socha Program

 Find the Masculinity Action Project in the News